HBhannover/API_Postman/README.md

 ```
 ## ==> Solution: ##

-1. By Request_11 in section "Tests" we have to add this code:
+Step 1.
+By Request_11 in section "Tests" we have to add this code:
  ```
     var responseBody = pm.response.json();
     var antwortArr = responseBody.map(function(item){